jle-quel/woody/README.md

 This project is part of the System/Unix cursus at 42.

-The idea is quite simple, the packer will receive an executable (ET_EXEC or ET_DYN), and create a new binary that has the same comportement.
+The idea is quite simple, the crypter will receive an executable (ET_EXEC or ET_DYN), and create a new binary that has the same comportement.

 ## Installation